Make Ireland Sustainable for All

 World Vision Ireland

-World Vision Ireland is a child-focused overseas development and humanitarian agency.
+World Vision Ireland is an International Child-Focused Organisation.
 We have been active in Ireland since 1983 and are part of World Vision International, the largest privately funded NGO in the world.
 World Vision provides short and long-term assistance to 100 million people worldwide and has over 40,000 staff members working in 100 countries.
-World Vision supports children, their families and communities to work towards eliminating poverty and its causes.
-We work with people of all cultures, faiths and genders to achieve transformation.
-We do this through relief and development, policy advocacy and change, collaboration and emphasis on social justice.

 Social Justice Ireland

-ECO-UNESCO’s aims are: to raise environmental awareness, understanding and knowledge of the environment among young people; to promote the protection and conservation of the environment; to promote the personal development of young people through practical environmental projects and activities and to promote the ideals of UNESCO.
+ECO-UNESCO’s aims are to raise environmental awareness, understanding and knowledge of the environment among young people; to promote the protection and conservation of the environment; and to promote the personal development of young people through practical environmental projects and activities.